leroyrosales/pom-chi/README.md

 ```
 ## Using this starter

-This starter comes with it's own live-server package so to get up and running locally simply run `npm run serve`.
+This starter comes with it's own live-server package, to get up and running locally simply run `npm run serve`.
 Running `serve` sets up a local live-server instance at port `8080` while also watching for markup or style changes applied to any `.html` files in root, and changes made in the `assets/css` directory.

 If you have a preferred, or are using your own, local live server tool simply run your server and use `npm run watch` to just watch for changes in any `.html` file and changes made in the `assets/css` directory.